Grizz Chapman: Biography

 Chapman received a kidney transplant in July 2010.
 The actor suffers from severe hypertension and had been undergoing dialysis treatments prior to the transplant.
 Due to his battle with his kidney disease, on March 31, 2010, Chapman signed on to be a spokesperson for the National Kidney Foundation.
+He appeared on The Dr. Oz Show in December 2009 to raise awareness about hypertension and kidney disease.

 Chapman has created his own series of YouTube videos known as "Grizz Chroniclez" featuring him in variety sketches.
 In 2012, he was in production with writers Sam Morgan and Chadwick Prima for his own series called The Lair, based on the comic store Chapman owns in the Bronx.

+Chapman lives in the Washington, D.C., suburb of Woodbridge, Virginia.
+On December 2, 2024, his home was destroyed when a crash sent a tractor-trailer slamming into it.
+Chapman was not home but many of his belongings were damaged.